There were several changes/improvements on the boat this year. These were:

 The wind is expected tomorrow to stop blowing and stay southerly and be very weak for the next few days.
 I need to go to Samos as soon as possible and see what has happened to the repairs of our few hundred year old house in Kalami.
 Thetis is to be launched tomorrow.

 Panayiotis, the electrician, came and we discussed the autopilot controller installation.
-Also, I discovered last night the mast tri-color navigation light that only shows the green and not the red and white and that the light over the galley is flickering.
+Also, I discovered last night the mast tri-color navigation light that shows only the green and not the red.
+Also the white light over the galley is flickering.
 In addition the stove ignition is not working and the stern white navigation light has not been relocated yet although it was in the work list.
 This light has to be relocated because when the dinghy is on its davits it is not visible.